Fava Bean DipFried Zucchini with Red Wine Vinegar, Basil & Garlic

 In addition to the zucchini and eggplant, I made fava bean dip which is a lovely alternative to hummus or white bean dip.
 Surprise your dinner guests and friends with a porky bean dip, they’ll love you for it.

-Pair said dip (tomatoes, eggplant, zucchini, olives, and prosciutto) with some Murray’s Cheese selects, fall in love with Lucca - one of the tattooed cheesemongers - and tell your dinner guests the story of how you imagined yourself moving on from crushes on chefs to men with a little edge who love their cheese.
+Pair said dip (tomatoes, eggplant, zucchini, olives, and prosciutto) with some Murray’s Cheese selects, fall in love with Lucca - one of the tattooed cheesemongers - and let him guide your selections.

 Ah, there were also mussels in white wine and butter - but the photos are shitty and this is supposed to be a feast for your eyes.